Welcome to St Michael's Early Years Setting!

 Communication and Language

 We have been trying to use our good listening ears, good looking eyes and good stinting skills as per our Talk Guidelines.
-We are earning to take turns when speaking to someone else.
+We are learning to take turns when speaking to someone else.
+We are following the Talk Boost programme to develop our speaking and listening skills.
+Each sesion includes talking about how to be a good speaker/listener with Tizzy the tiger, an activity, sharing a story and singing a song.
+The children really enjoy their "Tizzy time".

 Personal, Social and Emtional development